Royal Bank Of Scotland Uses 'Mind Reading' Brain Scanners To Find Top Graduates

 Uni-leavers are wired up to the headset, known as the MindWave Mobile, at employment fairs before being shown a series of 10 images and videos, each of which is linked to a specific skill or ability.

-“An algorithm is then used to look for spikes in brain activity,” Dale Bihari from RBS told the Huffington Post UK.
+“An algorithm is then used to look for spikes in brain activity,” a spokesperson from RBS told the Huffington Post UK.

 “It then automatically generates which courses you might be most interested in.”